dt-alliances-workshops/claat-mockup/workshop-markdown/azure-lab6-appsec/README.md

 ### Objectives of this Lab

-🔷 Enable Dynatrace Application Security to find potential vulnerabilities our application
+- Enable Dynatrace Application Security to find potential vulnerabilities in our application

-🔷 Become familiar with the user interface by reviewing some of the identified vulnerabilities
+- Become familiar with the user interface by reviewing some of the identified vulnerabilities

-🔷 See how Davis Security Score helps us prioritize vulnerabilities
+- See how Davis Security Score helps us prioritize vulnerabilities

 ## Enable Dynatrace Application Security

-Application Security is an integral part of the Dynatrace platform, and it uses the same core technologies as all other Dynatrace products.
-This includes OneAgent, Smartscape, PurePath, and DAVIS.
-This not only makes configuration quick and easy, but also means that observability is used to enrich vulnerability data as well as provide accurate insight into your runtime applications.
-The only action required is toggling a switch in the user interface.
+Application Security is an integral part of the Dynatrace platform, which makes it very easy to set it up, the only action required is toggling a switch in the user interface.

 To demonstrate this, we will enable Application Security in our environment by following the below.
 Once this is completed, we will explore the product and analyze some vulnerabilities.